eriksandstroem/Latent-Space-Growing-of-GANs/README.md

-# Latent Space Exploration of Generative Adversarial Networks
+# Latent Space Growing of Generative Adversarial Networks
 This project was conducted as a master thesis by Erik Sandström during the spring of 2019 at Lund University.

 This README-file contains extra material for Section 7.2.1 and 7.2.2 not covered in the thesis report.